BobbyESP/Spowlo/README.md

 </div>
 <h1 align="center">Spowlo</h1>

-Spowlo is an Spotify downloader and manager made with Jetpack Compose and Material 3
+Spowlo is an Spotify Mod (by the moment) downloader and manager made with Jetpack Compose and Material You

 # COMING SOON
 The README will be made when the app basic functions are finished